 Seed Grants

 The seed grant program supports humanities-based projects that engage with social challenges in the past, present or future.
 Successful projects creatively employ humanities methodologies and may have interdisciplinary components.
+Seed grant applications are currently closed.

 Review FAQs